microchip-pic-avr-examples/avr128da48-rtc-oled-example/README.md

 [![MCHP](images/microchip.png)](https://www.microchip.com)

-# AVR128DA48 RTC with OLED Click Code Example
+# Desk Clock using RTC and an OLED Click

 This repository provides an Atmel Studio solution with a bare metal code example for an RTC implementation.
 This example implements a desktop clock built using the AVR-DA's RTC and an OLED Click.